dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 - We can always use fresh store-bought paneer, but, for best flavour and taste it is recommended to use homemade paneer.
 You can use [this](https://www.youtube.com/watch?v=A9bwHBikW8o) as reference[^2].
 - Paneer cubes can be fried and added to thr gravy for extra crispness.
 - It is recommended to use kashmiri chilli powder or bright orangish-red colour, apart from this ripe red tomatoes also contribute towards lovely orangish-red coloured gravy.
-- Due to shortage of time if Cashews cannot be pre-soaked for 30 minutes, we can replace it with finely grind Cashews in powdered consistency.
+- Due to shortage of time if Cashews cannot be pre-soaked for 30 minutes, we can replace it with finely powdered Cashews and add it when blending Tomatoes and Onions.

 ### Nutritian Value: